 Each Credit Bureau has their own policy on reporting minimums.
 Basically, you should report your entire portfolio with accounts aging up to 6.5 years.
 If you are still unable to meet their minimums, the Credit Bureaus may allow you to report through a third party processor or stacking service.
-You will need Metro 2 compliant software, a data furnisher's agreement with Equifax, Experian, Innovis or TransUnion and have approval from the bureaus to use a third party processor/stacking service to submit trade lines on your behalf.
+You will need Metro 2 software which complies with the Metro 2 Credit Reporting Resource Guide, a data furnisher's agreement with Equifax, Experian, Innovis or TransUnion and have approval from the bureaus to use a third party processor/stacking service to submit trade lines on your behalf.

 - What is 3rd party processing/stacking?

 If your company does not meet the credit bureaus minimum number of account requirements, a 3rd party processor/stacking service must be used to report your trade lines to the bureaus.
 The company would send their accounts to the processor, the processor would then combine the accounts with their other customers accounts to meet the credit reporting agencies (CRA) minimum reporting requirement.The following five requirements must be met for using a 3rd party processor:

 Please note: Reporting directly to the credit bureaus or through a 3rd party processor does not guarantee the credit reporting agencies will accept your accounts.
 If the accounts have missing or incorrect data, and/or contain compliance errors, chances are, the bureaus will bypass that account.
 If your file contains excessive errors, the entire file may be bypassed.